LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ### WSL distributions available at this time

-On the day this article was written you can install :
+At this moment (when this article was written), you can install these distributions :

 - Ubuntu
 - Debian